usnistgov/FederalProfile-8259A/_8259-Catalog/security.md

 - Ability to fail in a secure state.
 - Ability to disable operations and/or functionality in the event of security violations.
 - Ability to restrict components/features of the IoT device (e.g., ports, functions, protocols, services, etc.) in accordance with organizationally-defined policies.
-- Ability to sense the environment and interface with various device components.
+- Ability to sense the environment and securely (i.e., preserving confidentiality, integrity, and availability of the device and its data) interface with the environment, either directly or through the IoT system.
+Examples include:
   - Emergency shutoff mechanism
   - Emergency lighting mechanism
   - Fire protection mechanism